ssc-half-light/.github/profile/README.md

 This is a server/social-network for sharing images.
 All posts are end to end encrypted, so you know exactly who is able to see your content.

 ## Private by default social networking
-All content is e2e encrypted.
+This project is designed to share images via a social network.
+All content is E2E encrypted.
 That means no one is able to read your messages except the recipients, not even the server operator.

-This project is designed to share images via a social network.
-It started with using services that are more traditional — a DB and blob host, + UCANs for ID.
-But, [wnfs](https://guide.fission.codes/developers/webnative/file-system-wnfs) has a way to set read permissions on a per-user basis, so we can e2e encrypt *everything*.
-It's interesting because it is based on decryption capabilities instead of access control.

 -----------------

 The social part is all configurable too, at a pretty granular level.
 So you can configure things like -- do you want to let your friends see who your other friends are?
 Or hide that info from everyone?
 In any case, you *get to choose* who can read that.
 Not even the server-operator is able to read that info, unless you allow them to.

-This is a big difference from traditional social networks, like *Instagram*, where the server reads/knows all your data.
+This is a difference from traditional social networks, like *Instagram*, where the server can see all your data.

 ## relevant links